University of Dayton

 Within the general requirements listed above, the student may select one of three options:

-1. The student may take 33 to 36 semester hours of academic coursework and three to six semester hours of MPA 595 Governmnt Internshp.
+1. The student may take 33 to 36 semester hours of academic coursework and three to six semester hours of MPA 595 Government Internship.
 A student choosing this option is encouraged to begin the internship only after completing 18 semester hours of other courses.
-The internship is required of pre-career students.

 3. The student may take the full 39 semester hours in regular academic courses.